Valentindi/Markdown-Latex-Graphviz/readme.md

 bash md-latex.sh  test.md

-*Yes, this readme has yet to be completed*
+*Yes, this readme is not complete yet*